rafaelcaue/emas2024/accepted.md

 # Student Papers
 - Dennis Maecker, Henning Gösling and Timon Sachweh. *Setting up a ROS2-based Multi-Agent System implementing the Contract Net Protocol and IDS Connectors*

+# Best Paper Award
+And the best paper award for EMAS 2024 goes to ... (to be announced at EMAS 2024 closing)